ellenhp/subsim/README.md

 ## Communication

-Everything communicates with gRPC which was an absolute nightmare to set up, but it's really nice once it works.
-We're probably going to write a postmortem eventually about the game jam, and we'll have some words to say about gRPC on the web.
+Everything communicates with gRPC which was an absolute nightmare to set up, but it's really nice once it works. gRPC is great for backend work but for web frontends it's still not quite there.